tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - Charged Objects no longer destroy themselves on use in Hardcore mode.
     - Swapped Level 2 and 3 of the EUAS augmentation, because level 2 was arguably better than level 3.
 Now level 2 detects environmental hazards, level 3 shows visibility on the HUD.
     - The rifle's grenade launcher doesn't require reloading to turn on, but you need to reload after each shot.
 It now works like a different weapon.
+    - Increased the sawed off shotgun's pellet count from 8 to 9, and decreased shot speed from 1.3 to 1.2.
+    - Rubber shells are now hitscan with a harmless projectile.
     - Restricted Saving is now a Playthrough Modifier and is no longer restricted to Hardcore Mode.
 It's still enforced in Hardcore Mode.
     - Added No Keypad Cheese Playthrough Modifier (called "Unknown Codes") which prevents using keypads or computer logins without having found them beforehand.
 Some codes which are hinted but never given are excepted.
     - You now take stamina damage from poison, to encourage better management of your stamina bar and give aqualung/ahtletics an indirect buff in combat.